discretize/discretize-guides/builds/ranger/hybrid-soulbeast/index.md

 <Card title="Precasting">

-This build will not perform well outside of 99CM so this precasting section will be focused on 99CM precasts.
+This build will not perform well outside of Condi CMs so this precasting section will be focused on Condi CM precasts.

 #### **Skills**

 **<Skill name="Sharpening Stone"/> -** Used for some additional <Condition name="Bleeding"/> at the start of the fight.
 Lasts 30 seconds.
-Is not wiped when the fight starts on 100CM.
+Is not wiped when the fight starts on 99/100CM.
 If you use a second time while you still have charges left, the original charges will be overwritten.

 **<Skill name="Sharpen Spines"/> -** Used for some additional <Condition name="Bleeding"/> at the start of the fight.
 Lasts 30 seconds.
-Is not wiped when the fight starts on 100CM.
+Is not wiped when the fight starts on 99/100CM.
 This stacks in intensity so you can use the skill after taking the mistlock giving you 10 stacks of <Condition name="Bleeding"/>.

 **<Skill name="Double Arc"/> -** Can be precasted giving you the effect _Poisonous Strike_ lasting for 7 seconds.
 When you have this effect and are merged your next 2 attacks will inflict 1 stack of <Condition name="poisoned" text ="Poison"/> lasting for 6 seconds.
 This skill can be used twice giving you 3 charges.
-The effect is not wiped when the fight starts on 99CM.
+The effect is not wiped when the fight starts on 99/100CM.

 **<Skill name="Crippling Shot"/> -** Can be precasted giving you the effect _Bloodthirst_ lasting for 12 seconds.
 When you have this effect and are merged your next 3 attacks will inflict 1 stack of <Condition name="bleeding" text ="Bleed"/>.
-The effect is not wiped when the fight starts on 99CM.
+The effect is not wiped when the fight starts on 99/100CM.

 **<Skill name="Sic 'Em"/> -** Can be cast if the boss is triggered without starting the fight, allowing it to be targeted.
 The effect is not wiped.
 This allows you to delay your first **<Skill name="Sic 'Em"/>** to when the boss charges to the first wall.
 NOTE: this will cause any pets to immediately aggro to the boss.
 Should only be used if portalling from mistlock to the boss.